nitoygo/toy-robot/README.md

 ***
 ![](./docs/images/communication-flow.svg)
 <p align="center">
-Figure 1 - The controller calls an incoming port, which is implemented by a service.
+Figure 1 - The controller calls an incoming port (via command), which is implemented by a service.
 The service calls an outgoing port, which is implemented by an adapter.
 Within the service, an entity is manipulated to perform a use case.
 </p>